What Exactly Is Marketing Attribution?

 - ROAS tests that look at varying ad spends

-The common theme is that instead of relying on attribution modeling that may not be a good fit for you, you might get better results by:
+The common theme is that if you’re getting lost in first touch or last touch modeling, relying on marketing attribution modeling may not be a good fit for you, and you could possibly get better results by:

 - Setting a specific goal